yuri-pochepko/documentation/source/content/relaunch.md

 The relaunch process applies exclusively to live sites already hosted on Pantheon.
 Otherwise, refer to [Launch Essentials](/guides/launch/).

+If your site is using an addition CDN layer, installed either by you or Pantheon Professional Services, there may be additional steps.
+We recommend contacting support to confirm the details for your site.

 </Alert>

 ## Before You Begin